 Near Neighbours brings people together in communities that are religiously and ethnically diverse, so that they can get to know each other better, build relationships of trust, and collaborate together on initiatives that improve the local community they live in.

-Near Neighbours has two key objectives:
+Near Neighbours objectives:

-- Social Action: to encourage people of different faiths and of no faith to come together for initiatives that improve their local neighbourhood.
+To encourage people of different faiths and of no faith to come together for initiatives that improve their local neighbourhood.

 Why is Near Neighbours needed?

 We are far more united and have far more in common with each other than things that divide us - Jo Cox